Who shows up, who should, and whether higher pay attracts virtue or just ambition.

 The general election is the final exam.
 The primary is where you decide who's allowed to take it.

-16 · The Existing-Rules Objection
+16 · The Individual Powerlessness Objection